Workers Revolutionary Party (UK): Fragmentation and continuation

-In 1986, the ICFI loyal to Healy expelled the WRP (Newsline).
+In 1986, the ICFI loyal to Healy expelled the WRP (Newsline) faction.
 Healy was removed from the group's Central Committee and became an advisor.
 When the organisation printed an article reviewing Healy's contribution to Trotskyism, he concluded that his forced retirement was being finalised.
 With Corin and Vanessa Redgrave, he formed a minority tendency which called for a more pro-Soviet alignment, and split away in 1987 to form the Marxist Party.
 The Marxist Party in turn experienced another small split after Healy's death which formed the Communist League.
-The Marxist Party continued until 2004 before dissolving itself, with the Redgraves then forming the Peace and Progress Party.
+The Marxist Party continued until 2004 before dissolving itself with Vanessa and Corin Redgrave forming the Peace and Progress Party.

-The WRP (Workers Press) suffered a series of further splits – including the International Socialist League and supporters of the Workers International to Rebuild the Fourth International – and ended as a tiny organisation known as the Movement for Socialism.

 Torrance's WRP is the only surviving Workers Revolutionary Party in the UK and still produces The News Line as a daily paper, and it is also included in a website.
 The party has been registered with the Electoral Commission since 15 May 2001, with Frank Sweeney as registered leader.
 As of 2007, the WRP had assets of just over £4,000.
 It remains electorally active and stood seven candidates for the 2015 UK General Election, six in London and one in Sheffield, gaining a total of 488 votes.
 It supported Brexit in the 2016 referendum.
 In 2019, the WRP announced their intention to stand six candidates in the 2019 United Kingdom general election.

 Election results

 House of Commons

-WRP endorsed Labour in constituencies they were not contesting in the 2019 United Kingdom general election.
+WRP endorsed Labour in constituencies they were not contesting in the 2019 and 2024 general elections.